Throwing Light Shade

 Now, pour the powder into your shampoo and make sure it is enough to lather on to your whole head.
 Once all of your hair has the mixture on it, you should cover your strands with a shower cap, and let it sit on your head for one hour or more.

 Once the time has passed rinse hair with warm water, condition, and let air dry.
 Now, your hair should have some great highlights.
 On top of that, your body should be feeling healthier than ever due to the extra vitamins.

 Baking soda is another household item you probably have chilling in your kitchen cabinets.

-But this ingredient isn’t only used for baking cakes; you can also add this to your hair routine for a lighter shade color.
-You want to take 1/2 cup of baking soda and add a cup of warm water to create a beautiful medium consistency paste.
+But this ingredient isn't only used for baking cakes; you can also add this to your hair routine for a lighter shade color.
+You want to take a 1/2 cup of baking soda and add a cup of warm water to create a beautiful medium consistency paste.